Best Support In A Network Marketing Company

-- So we have our own informal methods.
-Also we are privileged that some of the founder members, who have reached the highest career rankings, give their time very generously to point people in the right direction.
+- On top of this we have our own informal methods and we are privileged that some of the founder members, who have reached the highest career rankings, give their time very generously to point people in the right direction.

-- We have two Facebook groups, one laying out the company Resources and one for team members or prospects to learn more about the business.
-They are heavily moderated (I’m one of the admins) and we have zero tolerance for spammers!
+- We have two Facebook groups, one for Brand Ambassadors building a business, and one for free VIP customers who just want to earn cashback rewards on their shopping.
+The groups are heavily moderated (I’m one of the admins) and we have zero tolerance for spammers!
 Bit of a competition to see which of us is fastest on the Delete Button!
-People have to have an invitation from an existing member to join the groups.
+People must have an invitation from an existing member to join the groups.

 - In our group, members are very supportive even cross-line.
 So the other day I was stuck on how to do something on Facebook, asked someone in another team, and he spent time helping me out.
 Nice.

-- In the Resources group all the steps for getting started are clearly laid out in numbered posts and new team members are encouraged to work their way through the instructions and training that’s available in a specially developed training resource (free).
+- In the Brand Ambassadors group all the steps for getting started are clearly laid out in a pinned post and new team members are encouraged to work their way through the instructions and training that’s available in a specially developed training resource (free).

 - We also have a Chat box, where people CAN get quick answers – but having seen misinformation spread (with kindly intent) we’re encouraging people to reply with the encouragement to check out the official information in the Resources group.
 It takes a bit of discipline, and can be seen as unhelpful, until we explain why we do things this way.
 (I have to confess I’m not a fan of these chat groups because they quickly deteriorate into a series of cheesy grins that just push the useful information up the chat and out of sight.)